How does acid affect the taste of coffee?

 Acetic acid is the main component of vinegar.

 The preliminary process directly affects the concentration of acetic acid.
 Blue bottle coffee is wet-processed.
 The bacteria in the mucus of the fruit peel will consume sugar to produce acetic acid.
-Depending on environmental factors, the time and temperature during fermentation, the concentration of acetic acid in coffee’s beans will vary coffee taste.
-However, the concentration of acetic acid increases during roasting.

 Tartaric acid: common in grapes and can lead to some wine-like notes.

-Quinic acid: When roasted, quinic acid gradually increases with the reduction change of chlorogenic acid (CGA).
-The cause is that the breakdown of chlorogenic acid forms quinic acid.
-During roasting, flavor of part of Quinic acid tastes will continue to break down to form several secondary compounds, including phenol, catechol, hydroquinone, pyrogallol, and some diphenols – which are precursors through the weight of the aroma of coffee.
+During roasting, the flavor of part of Quinic acid tastes will continue to break down to form several secondary compounds, including phenol, catechol, hydroquinone, pyrogallol, and some diphenols – precursors through the weight of the aroma of coffee.

 Acidity acid coffee is an essential and not to be missed feature in coffee flavors.
 It is a combination of dozens of organic acids present in coffee flavor, depending on the coffee variety and the process of processing and roasting.
 Without Acidity, a cup of coffee would be dull and lifeless.